A CASE FOR

 The views expressed in this article are those of Dave Bujnowski and should not be considered as advice or a recommendation to buy, sell or hold a particular investment.
 They reflect personal opinion and should not be taken as statements of fact nor should any reliance be placed on them when making investment decisions.

-This communication was produced and approved on the stated date and has not been updated subsequently.
+This communication was produced and approved in the Third Quarter of 2019 and has not been updated subsequently.
 It represents views held at the time of writing and may not reflect current thinking.

 Potential for Profit and Loss